 Snoring is the result of the upper airway becoming partially blocked by the soft tissues, resulting in turbulent and noisy airflow.
 During sleep the soft tissues naturally become relaxed and hang lower, but this is exacerbated by:

-For children the main causes of snoring are:
+We regularly see children affected by snoring, where the main causes of snoring are:

 Correct diagnosis is essential